Vinyo1/HR_Data_Cleaning_and_Visualization/README.md

 ## Project Overview
 This project aimed to gain insights into various aspects of employee data within a company.
 By leveraging data analytics and visualization techniques, the project delved into understanding patterns, trends and relationships within the dataset to inform HR strategies and decision-making processes.

+## Data Sources:
+The primary date used for this is the Human_Resources.csv file

+## Tools:
+- SQL for Data Cleaning and Data Analysis [Download SQL Workbench]('https://www.mysql.com/products/workbench/')
+- Power BI for Data Visualisation

 ## HR_Data_Cleaning_and_Visualization